msalemor/py-azfunc-evh-mongodb/README.md

 - Eventhub with a hub
   - Create a hub
   - Create a listening policy
-  - Create a send policy
+  - Create a sending policy
-  - Record the name space and the keys for each policy
+  - Record the namespace and the keys for each policy
-- MongoDB CosmosDB
+- CosmosDB MongoDB
   - Record the connection string

 ## Azure Function Creation